stadust/demonlist-guidelines/220_eligibility/500_gameplay.md

 ## Game Version

 Although these changes are typically not significant, an in-game update may alter the physics of various gamemodes, which can change the difficulty of passing certain sections of list demons.
-Because of this inconsistency, **any record that was not achieved on the current version of the game** will not be accepted to the list.
-Players that encounter bugs due to changed physics should seek out an approved bugfix instead of completing the level on an old version of Geometry Dash.
+Because of this inconsistency, **any record** that was not achieved on the current version of the game or the version in which the level was verified will not be accepted to the list.
+Note that this guideline permits records achieved on private servers (e.g., the 1.9 GDPS) as long as the list demon was originally verified and published on the server as well.

 </div>